nordbynick/UWFinTech_Project3/README.md

 - Data Cleaning & Shaping
   - Data comes from/affiliated with an article: Hotel Booking Demand Datasets
   - Data was cleaned by Thomas Mock and Antoine Bichat (additional cleaning and shaping conducted by our team)
   - Is there further noise/info we want to weed out?
+Label encoding?
 - ML Model
   - Which model to use (try multiple models)
   - Ensemble/Classifier/Decision Tree/Regression?
 Pick several and also apply resampling techniques if needed.
 We predict classifier models will be the most effective given we will be classifying a binary outcome (cancelled vs not cancelled)